jonbodner/proteus/README.md

 ## Storing queries outside of struct tags
 Struct tags are cumbersome for all but the shortest queries.
-In order to allow a more natural way to store longer queries, one or more instances of the `api.QueryMapper` interface can be passed into the `proteus.Build` function.
-In order to reference a query stored in an `api.QueryMapper`, you should put `q:name` as the value of the `proq` struct tag, where `name` is the name for the query.
+In order to allow a more natural way to store longer queries, one or more instances of the `proteus.QueryMapper` interface can be passed into the `proteus.Build` function.
+In order to reference a query stored in an `proteus.QueryMapper`, you should put `q:name` as the value of the `proq` struct tag, where `name` is the name for the query.

 For example: